Our most popular ~ Click and use your library card # for access

 Primary and Academic Sources:

-arXiv : arXiv is a free distribution service and an open-access archive for 1,917,791 scholarly articles in the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, statistics, electrical engineering and systems science, and economics.
+arXiv : arXiv open-access archive arXiv is a free, open-access archive providing scholarly articles across fields like physics, math, computer science, and economics.

-Census.gov: The Census Bureau is the leading source of quality data about the nation’s people and economy.
+Census.gov: Census Bureau database access The Census Bureau is the leading source of quality data about the nation’s people and economy.

-Digital Library of America: provides free educational materials (such as primary sources), family research resources, scholarly resources, and lifelong learning materials.
+Digital Library of America: Offers free primary sources, scholarly research, and lifelong learning materials for families and researchers.

-Directory of Open Access Books: a community-driven discovery service that indexes and provides access to scholarly, peer-reviewed open access books and helps users to find trusted open access book publishers.
+Directory of Open Access Books: A community-driven platform for discovering peer-reviewed open access books and trusted publishers.

-Directory of Open Access Journals: This independent database contains over 16 500 peer-reviewed open access journals covering all areas of science, technology, medicine, social sciences, arts and humanities.
+Directory of Open Access Journals Journals: An independent database offering peer-reviewed, open access journals covering all areas of science, technology, medicine, social sciences, arts, and humanities.

-The Library of Congress, American Memory: The Library of Congress is the largest library in the world, with millions of books, recordings, photographs, newspapers, maps and manuscripts in its collections.
+The Library of Congress, American Memory: offering millions of books, recordings, photographs, newspapers, maps, and manuscripts in its collections.

 Miscellaneous: